cyph/pqcrypto.js/packages/sidh-legacy/README.md

 [crypto_box](https://download.libsodium.org/doc/public-key_cryptography/authenticated_encryption.html).
 This module can be combined with a symmetric cypher and a MAC to provide such a construct, but you should avoid using sidh directly for anything important if you lack the experience to do so.

-## Changelog

-Breaking changes in major versions:

-5.0.0:

-* Upgraded to SIDH 3.0 and built new API in line with mceliece and ntru.

-4.0.0:

-* As part of upgrading from asm.js to WebAssembly (with asm.js included as a fallback), the API is fully asynchronous.

-3.0.0:

-* Removed some undocumented functions as part of minor API cleanup.

-2.0.0:

-* Upgraded to SIDH 2.0.